CyborgCodeSyndicate/utilities/README.md

 # Utilities

-A comprehensive collection of reusable libraries and tools for the Ring of Automation (ROA) framework.
+A comprehensive collection of reusable libraries and tools for the Cyborg Code Syndicate repositories.

 ## Table of contents